caleblyk12/BlinkMailBot/README.md

 You will be notified via telegram whenever an email matching filters is received while your pc is running the program.

-To terminate the program, just do ctrl + C in your terminal and it will end the polling
+To terminate the program, just do ctrl + C in your terminal and it will end the polling.

+Whenever you want to start polling again, just enter the project folder, activate the virtual environment (Venv) and select the venv interpreter, and run main.py in the background.

 ## ✍️ Filter Customization